kissplugins/KISS-automagical-carousel-builder/readme.md

 1. In Classic or Gutenberg, place **two, three or four images** of the same size so they abut each other.
+2. Optionally insert `[kacb width="75%"]` directly before the images to set a custom carousel width.
-2. Publish/Update → view the front end.
+3. Publish/Update → view the front end.

 ### Optional debug panel